CPT 81001 is used to bill urinalysis to look for cellular material or other substances in a patient’s urine to detect metabolic or kidney disorders.

 CPT 81001 covers complete urinalysis and is used to detect cellular material or other substances in the urine that is associated with kidney and metabolic disorders.

-A urinalysis is often used for the detection of UTIs (urinary tract infections) or other urinary tract disorders.
+A urinalysis is often used to detect UTIs (urinary tract infections) or other urinary tract disorders.

 The urinalysis, as described by CPT code 81001, includes the following;